 Getting legal help

 There are some situations when it’s important to get legal help and advice.
-Some examples could be if you are separating and need to sort out finances, if you could lose your home through repossession or eviction, or if either you or your child is in danger or at risk of being harmed.
+Examples include if you are separating and need to sort out finances, if you could lose your home through repossession or eviction, or if either you or your child is in danger or at risk of being harmed.

 If you need legal advice it should always be given by a qualified person who has professional liability insurance, but it can be difficult to know how to find this help.

-The Gingerbread Single Parent Helpline cannot give legal advice, but this factsheet gives you details of organisations that can give legal advice or help you find it.
+The Gingerbread Single Parent Helpline cannot give legal advice, but we can provide details of organisations that can give legal advice or help you find it.